Sphereon-Opensource/OID4VC-demo/documents/agent-setup.md

 |                    | `eventEmitter`        | (optional) An object used to handle events, enabling asynchronous event-driven programming.             |
 |                    | `didOpts`             | Options related to the Decentralized Identifier (DID) of the verifier.                                  |

+<h4 id="presentation_definitions">5. presentation_definitions</h4>
-5. **presentation_definitions**: The content of this directory is essential for defining how the agent understands and processes presentation requests.
+The content of this directory is essential for defining how the agent understands and processes presentation requests.
+For a more thorough description of presentation_definition in [presentation exchange documentation](https://identity.foundation/presentation-exchange/#presentation-definition), and how it's being used in [OID4VP](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) spec.

+<h4 id="templates">6. templates</h4>
-6. **templates**: This directory includes templates for the dynamic generation of content, We're populating the credential using [handlebars](https://handlebarsjs.com/).
+This directory includes templates for the dynamic generation of Verifiable Credentials, We're populating the credential using [handlebars](https://handlebarsjs.com/).
 You can find examples of this usage in this directory.
 Here is an example of such usage:
 ```handlebars
    {
        "@context": ["https://www.w3.org/2018/credentials/v1"],